-The liners are usually one use only so you will need to throw them away once after have used them.
-This reusability issue will add to the cost of each meal you make in the slow cooker, but for some, it’s worth it as you will save time without needing to spend ages cleaning the cooking pot.
+The liners are usually one use only, so you will need to throw them away after you have used them.
+This reusability issue will add to the cost of each meal you make in the slow cooker.
+Still, for some, it’s worth it as you will save time without needing to spend ages cleaning the cooking pot.

 Why use a Slow Cooker Liner?

 There are many reasons why you may want to use a slow cooker liner, but primarily you probably want them to help with cleaning.

 A liner helps with cleaning as it prevents the actual pot from becoming dirty.
 You can simply serve your food straight out of the liner without ever dirtying the slow cooker pot.
 This method of keeping your slow cooker clean is excellent if you find yourself having to spend ages soaking or scrubbing the slow cooker.